simonmeister/simple-snake-game/README.md

 # Snake
-Very simple implementation of the classical snake game written in java.
+Very simple (early, pre-university) implementation of the classical snake game written in java.

 # Usage